grdddj/done-for-today/plan.md

 ## Deep work

 Manufacturing tests:
-- new requirements - export logs, extra popups
+- new requirements - extra popups

-Translations:
-- UI changes of english translations

 ## Other work